Su-sid/30-Days-Of-JavaScript/17_Day_Web_storages/17_day_web_storages.md

 localStorage.clear()
 ```

-🌕 You are determined .Now, you knew a Web Storages and you knew how to store small data on client browsers.
+🌕 You are determined .Now, you know how Web Storages and how to use them to store small data on client browsers.
 You are 17 steps a head to your way to greatness.
-Now do some exercises for your brain and for your muscle.
+Now do some exercises for your brain and for your muscles.

 ## Exercises